 Figma, Sketch, Invision

 Before diving deep in a new challenge it is necessary to create a plan.
-I followed the Double Diamond framework.
+I employed the Double Diamond framework.

-When choosing my Capstone Project, I recalled a conversation I had with my friend in the summer who is an Art Director.
-During this conversation he was lamenting about how difficult it was to find professionals in the creative space to collaborate with whenever he was giving a Project Brief by a client.
-This gave me a real problem to solve.
+When choosing my Capstone Project, I recalled a conversation I had with a friend of mine who is an Art Director.
+During this conversation he was lamenting about how difficult it was to find professionals in the creative space to collaborate with whenever he was given a Project Brief by a client.
+I had a lightbulb moment there and this gave me a real problem to solve.

 I wanted to know if other creative professionals in the industry were having the same challanges when it came to collaboarating, so I did some secondary research to kick start this project and here is what I found: